 Farmer led research is vital to understanding the benefits of healthy soils and the public goods sustainable farming can deliver for the wider environment.
 This approach means farmers can work directly with water companies like Anglian Water to find win-win solutions that protect the soil on their farm as well as the local waterways.”

-To keep informed of how this field lab and others are progressing sign up and become a member of the Innovative Farmers network.
-Got your own idea for a field lab?
-Then contact the team to find out how to get involved.
+To keep informed of how this field lab and others are progressing sign up to our newsletter below.

 Plant breeding for low input farms